MapMaths/degree-calculator/README.md

 # Welcome to Degree Calculator

-This is a Degree Calculator, with an HTML file.
+Degree calculator
-Input your degrees and do the calculatings.
+Within Add, Subtract and Multiplication.

-#### **The answers will be saved in console.**
+**The answers will be saved in console.**

 # Thanks